bucs110a0spring22/ch3-lab-AidenL173/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
  < 2 races between turtles using random values.
-Part B makes the turtle draw multiple different polygons. >
+Part B makes one of the turtles draw multiple different polygons. >

 ## GRACE DAYS
 Grace days used for this assignment: < 0 >